daveManDaveDude/flappy/README.md

 4. Push to the branch (`git push origin feature/my-improvement`)
 5. Open a pull request

-Please follow [PEP 8](https://peps.python.org/pep-0008/) and add docstrings where appropriate.
+Please follow [PEP 8](https://peps.python.org/pep-0008/), include type hints and docstrings, and consider using a formatter (e.g. black), linter (flake8), and import sorter (isort).
+We welcome updates to pre-commit configs or CI workflows to enforce code quality.

 ---